-As a sizable portion of Cleveland’s inner-ring residents (primarily white and ethnic) began their suburban expansion southwestward along Interstate 71 toward Columbus in the 1960s and ‘70s, it became apparent that the interstate interchange at Royalton Road (Ohio Route 82) would become a prime focus of development.
+Throughout the 1960s and 1970s, a sizable portion of Cleveland’s inner-city and inner-ring residents (primarily white and ethnic) began a suburban expansion southwestward along Interstate 71 toward Columbus.
+To those involved in commercial retail development and construction, it became apparent that the Interstate 71 interchange at Royalton Road (Ohio Route 82) would become a prime focus of growth.
 Sizable areas of available land remained, and Royalton Road served as a primary east-west artery connecting residential suburbs in both directions.
 Nearby Pearl Road was already a thriving commercial corridor, of primarily strip centers and stand-alone buildings.

-Early schemes for a new and relocated stadium for the Cleveland Browns' NFL franchise in the vicinity of that interchange became public in the 1980s, to overwhelming local disapproval.
-Local real-estate mogul Richard E. Jacobs acquired a large parcel to the southwest of the primary interchange, abutting Howe Road and Royalton Road, and began plans for a regional shopping center.
+Early schemes for a new and relocated stadium for the Cleveland Browns' NFL franchise in the vicinity of that interchange became public in the early 1980s, but fell to overwhelming local disapproval.
+Then, local real-estate mogul Richard E. Jacobs acquired a large parcel of raw land to the southwest of the primary interchange, abutting Howe Road and Royalton Road, and began plans for a regional shopping center.
 The form of the eventual mall crystallized around the intended local anchor department stores of Higbee’s and The May Company.

-Ground for the planned complex was finally broken in 1993, with SouthPark Center opening for business three years and over $200 million later.
+Ground for the planned complex was finally broken in 1993, with SouthPark Center opening for business three years and more than $200 million later.
 The completed center included not only Dillard’s (the renamed Higbee’s) and Kaufmann’s (the renamed May Company) department stores, but also J. C. Penney’s, Sears, over 100 other retailers, an elegant food court, and a grand porte cochere — a massive extended greeting canopy above its main entrance.
 The project also made allowances for an eventual fifth anchor store location, plus substantial peripheral land development for other retail, banking, restaurant, office and convenience tenants.

-Assisting The Richard E. Jacobs Group in both sign design and local approvals processes for the development was the local design consultancy of ZZ Design Inc., headed by architect Richard Zimmerman.
-His firm produced multiple architectural renderings for the project, designed most of the development's signs and graphics, and represented the developer in many public hearings and submission sessions.
-An architectural expert witness as well as a designer, cartoonist and writer, Rick Zimmerman has penned numerous items on Cleveland-area architecture and matters of sustainability, and has created rickzworld.
+Assisting The Richard E. Jacobs Group in both sign design and the lengthy local approvals processes for the development was the local design consultancy of ZZ Design Inc., headed by architect Richard Zimmerman.
+His firm produced multiple architectural renderings for the project, designed most of the development's signs and graphics, and represented the development team in many public hearings, presentations, and submission sessions.
+ZZ Design Inc. served as a design consultancy to The Richard E. Jacobs Group for over 20 years on projects throughout more than a dozen states.

 Exit I-71 at Royalton Road, State Route 82, Strongsville and you can't miss this mega-mall!